engineerliz/ai-coding-research/instructions/add-new-youtube-video.md

    - **Views** (use the value shown on YouTube at collection time)
    - **Upload Date** (MM/DD/YYYY)
 3. Write the Summary (2–4 sentences referencing the video’s core claims, workflows, and audience takeaways).
-4. Fill in the Comment Analysis section:
+4. Fill in the Comment Analysis section using ONLY comments that mention Cursor, Claude Code, Codex, Windsurf, or any other AI coding assistant (ignore everything else):
-   - `Common Themes` (bullet list, 3–5 items)
+   - `Common Themes` must follow this exact order:
-   - `Criticisms`, `Praise`, or other custom bullets as needed to reflect the comment mix
-   - `Notable Comments` table (up to 20 entries, capture comment text, date, and engagement)
+     1. 2–3 sentence narrative summary of the filtered comments.
+     2. `Repeating themes:` list (pricing, speed, reliability, features, etc.).
+     3. `Criticisms:` bullet list calling out issues raised about AI coding tools.
+     4. `Praise:` bullet list for positive takes on AI coding tools.
+   - `Notable Comments` table should contain 15–20 rows when possible, sorted by engagement (likes + replies), include the full untruncated comment text, date, and engagement numbers, omit author names, exclude any comments from the channel owner, and show only comments that reference the AI tools listed above.
 5. Save the file as `/Users/liz/dev/cursor-research/creators/{Creator}/youtube/{VideoTitle}.md`.

 ### Markdown Snippet